-In the context of whether coherence is catalytic an important study was done by~\citet{LostaglioPhysRevLett.123.020403}.
-In fact it has been shown that coherence can neither be cloned nor broadcasted in finite dimensional systems.
-The coherence of a finite-dimensional system $\rho^E$ can be broadcasted if there exist a time-translation covariant channel $\Lambda$ and an incoherent state $\rho^S$, such that $[\rho^S,H^S]=0$ with
+In the context of whether coherence is catalytic, an important study was done by~\citet{LostaglioPhysRevLett.123.020403}.
+In fact, it has been shown that coherence can neither be cloned nor broadcasted for finite dimensional systems.
+The coherence of a finite-dimensional system $\rho^E$ can be broadcast if there exists a time-translation covariant channel $\Lambda$ and an incoherent state $\rho^S$, such that $[\rho^S,H^S]=0$ with

 where $\rho^E=\Tr_S(\sigma^{ES})$, $\sigma^S=\Tr_E(\sigma^{ES})$ and $[\sigma^S,H^S]\neq0$.
-The action of a time-translation covariant channel on a state $\rho$ with Hamiltonian $H$ is expressed as $\Lambda(\rho)=\Tr_A[U(\rho\otimes\sigma^A)U^\dagger]$, where $\sigma^A$ is some ancillary state with Hamiltonian $H_A$ and $U$ represents some global unitary with $[U,H+H_A]=0$.
+The action of a time-translation covariant channel $\Lambda$ on a state $\rho$ with Hamiltonian $H$ is expressed as $\Lambda(\rho)=\Tr_A[U(\rho\otimes\sigma^A)U^\dagger]$, where $\sigma^A$ is some ancillary state with Hamiltonian $H_A$ and $U$ represents some global unitary with $[U,H+H_A]=0$.
 On the other hand, the coherence of the system $\rho^S$ can be cloned when there is no correlation between the sub-systems, i.e.,

 Here, the system $E$ acts like a catalyst.
-In such a scenario, correlated catalyst under covariant operations cannot broadcast or clone coherence in an initially incoherent state $\rho^S$ \cite{LostaglioPhysRevLett.123.020403}.
-However, the question of coherence cloning and broadcasting remain open for infinite dimensional systems.
+In such a scenario, correlated catalysis under covariant operations cannot broadcast or clone coherence in an initially incoherent state $\rho^S$ \cite{LostaglioPhysRevLett.123.020403}.
+However, the questions of coherence cloning and broadcasting remain open for infinite dimensional systems.
 Note that the results of \citet{AbergPhysRevLett.113.150402} suggest that a weaker version of coherence broadcasting, where the state $\rho^E$ is allowed to change in the procedure, is possible for infinite dimensional systems.
-Hence it seems like broadcasting as defined earlier in Eq. (\ref{broadcasting}), where the state of the $\rho^E$ remains unchanged may not be possible.
+Hence, it seems like broadcasting as defined earlier in Eq. (\ref{broadcasting}), where the state $\rho^E$ remains unchanged may not be possible.